SuboptimalEng/slime-sim-webgpu/README.md

-# 🦠 Slime Mold Simulation WebGPU
+# 🦠 Slime Sim WebGPU

 This repository contains the code for my physarum slime mold simulation.
 It's essentially a recreation of Sebastian Lague's slime mold project (albiet with fewer features).